pleavitt/calculator/README.md

 # Calculator

-A React application that consumes data from an AWS REST api.
+A React application that consumes data from a REST api.
 This calculator is designed to mimick that of a calculator that you would pay $10 for at the supermarket

 ## Demo
 Click [here](https://pleavitt.github.io/calculator/) for a demonstration of the application